Investing Fees could cost you your early retirement!

 And on the U.S. Stock market, the difference is much more significant.
 Buying 100 shares of Microsoft will cost you 0.36 USD with Interactive Brokers and 80 USD with Swissquote!
 Swissquote is 200 times more expensive for this trade!

-If you are investing every month, like me, these fees can quickly add up to several hundred CHF per year.
+If you invest monthly, like me, these fees can quickly add up to several hundred CHF per year.
 So, you need to be careful.

 Custody fees